kryoton98/Discord-Problems-BOT/README.md

 # Problems BOT

 Problems BOT is a Discord bot for daily puzzle solving.
-It posts a new puzzle every day, lets people submit answers via DMs, scores them with time‑decay and wrong‑answer penalties, and maintains leaderboards for both solvers and problem creators.[file:345]
+It posts a new puzzle every day, lets people submit answers via DMs, scores them with time‑decay and wrong‑answer penalties, and maintains leaderboards for both solvers and problem creators.

 ---

 ## Features

 - **Daily puzzle at 12:00 PM IST**
-  Automatically posts one puzzle per day in your chosen channel, with a 24‑hour window for submissions.[file:345]
+  Automatically posts one puzzle per day in your chosen channel, with a 24‑hour window for submissions.

 - **Answer in direct messages**
-  Players DM the bot in the format `code answer` (for example, `2089 42`) so channels stay clean.[file:345]
+  Players DM the bot in the format `code answer` (for example, `2089 42`) so channels stay clean.

 - **Time‑decayed scoring**
-  Each puzzle starts at 1000 points; 1 point is lost every 2 minutes after the puzzle opens.[file:345]
+  Each puzzle starts at 1000 points; 1 point is lost every 2 minutes after the puzzle opens.

 - **Wrong‑answer penalty**
-  Every incorrect attempt costs 50 points, encouraging both speed and accuracy.[file:345]
+  Every incorrect attempt costs 50 points, encouraging both speed and accuracy.

 - **Leaderboards**
   - Overall solver leaderboard by total points and number of puzzles solved.
   - “Today” leaderboard for the currently active puzzle only.
-  - Curator leaderboard showing who creates puzzles and how well they’re rated.[file:345]
+  - Curator leaderboard showing who creates puzzles and how well they’re rated.

 - **Curator tools**
-  Curators can create puzzles, post the daily puzzle manually, reset scores for a buggy puzzle, and view creator stats.[file:345]
+  Curators can create puzzles, post the daily puzzle manually, reset scores for a buggy puzzle, and view creator stats.

 ---